awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 {{% /notice %}}

 {{% notice info %}}
-EC2 Auto Scaling does not **scale in** when the actual capacity is more than the predicted capacity.
-Due to this behavior you need to combine predictive scaling with another scaling policy to scale in capacity when it's not needed.
+With predictive scaling, EC2 Auto Scaling does not **scale in** when the predicted capacity is lower than the actual capacity.
+Due to this behavior, you need to combine predictive scaling with another scaling policy to scale in capacity when it's not needed.
 {{% /notice %}}

-### Configure Dynamic scaling for scale in
+### Configure Dynamic scaling for scale in and demand changes

 **Dynamic scaling** is used to automatically scale capacity in response to real-time changes in resource utilization.
-Using it with predictive scaling helps you follow the demand curve for your application closely, **scaling in** during periods of low traffic and scaling out when traffic is higher than expected.
+Using it with predictive scaling helps you follow the demand curve for your application closely, **scaling in** during periods of low traffic and scaling out when traffic is higher than expected to react to demand changes or spikes that were not forecasted by predictive scaling.

 {{% notice note %}}
-When **multiple** scaling policies are active, each policy determines the desired capacity independently, and the desired capacity is set to the maximum of those.
+When **multiple** scaling policies are active, each policy determines the desired capacity independently, and the desired capacity is set to the **maximum** of those.
 {{% /notice %}}

 In this section, you configure the Auto Scaling group to automatically scale out and scale in as your **application load** fluctuates.
 You use a average CPU utilization across the Auto Scaling group instances.